How To Eat Healthy On Thanksgiving, According To Nutritionists & Dietitians

 The health benefits of green beans are undisputed.

-Green beans are low in calories and high in fibre—the latter being instrumental in digestive health.
+Green beans are vegetables that are low in calories and high in fibre—the latter being instrumental in digestive health.

 Because raw green beans contain lectins, eating them in this form may be hard on the digestive system, potentially leading to toxicity.

-Boiling or cooking them at 212℉ or 100℃ inactivates most of the lectins, according to Healthline.
+According to Healthline, boiling or cooking green beans at 212℉ or 100℃ inactivates most of the lectins.

 As long you don’t eat them raw and sprinkle them with a handful of salt or bathe them in a thick sauce, green beans are a healthy Thanksgiving food.